 Avid S3L Helps Deliver Legendary Performances at Stanford Jazz Festival

 Founded in 1972, the Stanford Jazz Workshop has been nurturing talent for over 40 years, bringing in some of the world’s greatest artists to mingle with students of the Jazz Camp by day, followed by performances at the Stanford Jazz Festival by night.
-Countless jazz greats have participated over the years, and this year was no exception, with Herbie Hancock, Dr. Lonnie Smith, and Stanley Clarke just a few of the highlights of the nonprofit organization’s 42nd season.
+Countless jazz greats have participated over the years, and this year was no exception—Herbie Hancock, Dr. Lonnie Smith, and Stanley Clarke were just a few of the highlights of the nonprofit organization’s 42nd season.

-“Part of the job is to do archival recording of every concert, and just coincidentally, the Stanford [University] Archive of Recorded Sound, which is where [the files] all eventually go, their preferred format for live performances is 24-bit, 48 kHz WAV files.
+“Part of the job is to do archival recording of every concert, and just coincidentally, the Stanford Archive of Recorded Sound, which is where the files all eventually go, their preferred format for live performances is 24-bit, 48 kHz WAV files.
 Well guess what?
-I’ve got a USB key that I can [plug directly into the S3L System and create recordings] that I dump onto a hard drive at the end of the season and hand to them.
-God it’s an incredibly capable little system!”
+I’ve got a USB key that I can plug directly into the S3L System and create recordings that I dump onto a hard drive at the end of the season and hand to them.
+It’s an incredibly capable system!”

-Present FOH and monitor mixes, record performances, and be able to set up and strike the stage quickly to bounce between daily classes and live performances for a high profile, 7-week jazz festival.
+Present FOH and monitor mixes, record performances, and quickly bounce between daily classes and live performances for a high-profile jazz festival.

 As a longtime Avid live sound system user, veteran sound engineer Lee Brenkman chose the new Avid S3L System because of its versatility, setup ease, and exceptional sound quality.